Home

 George Stibitz—remote access to a computer

-The Relay Computers and the life of George Stibitz had already been examined in other sections of this site.
+The Relay Computers and the life of George Stibitz have already been examined in other sections of this site.
 Here we will pay attention only to his pioneering work in the field of remote access to a computer.

 At the end of 1937, George Stibitz, then working at Bell Labs as a research mathematician, started to develop his first relay-based calculator.
 After the completion of the designs in February 1938, in April 1939 began the construction of the machine.
 The leading engineer was Samuel Williams, a switching engineer at Bell Labs.
 The final product (called Complex Number Calculator, later renamed Model I Relay Computer) was ready in October 1939 and was first put into operation on January 8, 1940.